 On Wednesday, King Felipe and Queen Letizia welcomed the President of Germany Mr Frank-Walter Steinmeier and Mrs Elke Büdenbender at the royal palace in Madrid.

-The couple offered a lunch in the honor of President at the Royal Palace of Madrid.
+The couple offered a lunch in the honour of President at the Royal Palace of Madrid.
 Prior to the lunch, King Felipe and President Steinmeier held a meeting at the Palace of Zarzuela.

 For the official event at the palace, Queen Letizia chose a dazzling outfit.
-She wore red blouse and skirt by her go-to label, coincidentally the German one, Hugo Boss.
+She wore a red blouse and skirt by her go-to label, coincidentally the German one, Hugo Boss.
 Letizia wore dark red Boss Burana Split-Sleeve Blouse.

 Queen paired the outfit with a new pair of leather and suede mix pumps from her trusty label Magrit.

 The noticeable element of her today’s look was the pearl necklace that came from a royal jewel vault.
 Letizia was wearing a necklace made of Russian pearls that belonged to Queen Maria de las Mercedes, the first wife of King Alfonso XII.
 King Alfonso gifted the necklace to his wife on their wedding.
 Maria died just after 5 months of their wedding.
 And the necklace was passed to Alfonso’s second wife Queen Victoria Eugenia, who put it in royal jewel vault called, Joyas de Pasar, which passed down to every Queen of Spanish Royal Family.
 Letizia last wore the necklace at 2016 Princess of Asturias Awards.